SoftBank Software Engineer Salary in Greater Tokyo Area | ¥3.34M-¥5.89M+ | Levels.fyi

 The median Software Engineer compensation in Greater Tokyo Area package at SoftBank totals ¥5.89M per year.
-View the base salary, stock, and bonus breakdowns for SoftBank's total compensation packages.
+View the base salary, equity, and bonus breakdowns for SoftBank's total compensation packages.
 Last updated: 11/6/2025

 Company